KenjiTECHinc/KenjiTECHinc/README.md

 # 💫 About Me:
 🔭Currently working on a degree in Electrical Engineering and Computer Science.<br>📖Actively learning, but specially interested in learning JavaScript and React at the moment.<br>👯Always up for new projects, let me know about any collaborations.
 Some current interests are:<br> - Application<br> - Web Programming<br> - Exploring new Data Structures and Algorithms<br> - Engineering Designs / Robotics<br>🗨️Talk to me about anything!
-I'm a good listener 😁.
+I'm a good listener 😁.<br>🎮My relax time activities may include, gaming & scale models.

 ## 🌐 Socials: